top of page

 To sit beside them and say, “You make sense.
 You did what you had to do.”

-When we begin to unlearn survival through Emotional Recalibration, the shadow doesn’t disappear — it begins to thaw.
+When we begin to unlearn survival through Inner Child Healing, the shadow doesn’t disappear but it does begin to thaw.

 And beneath the ice, there is always life.